The next Qatar? Five Australian human rights issues that could face global scrutiny next year

-Qatar, the first Middle Eastern nation to host a FIFA World Cup, has faced over the treatment of its migrant workers, women and gay people before and during the men's football tournament - allegations it says it has addressed.
+Qatar, the first Middle Eastern nation to host a FIFA World Cup, faced over issues including the treatment of its migrant workers, women and gay people before and during the men's 2022 football tournament.

 And when Australia co-hosts the next one - the alongside New Zealand in July and August 2023 - human rights experts say it too will face exposure on the world stage.